pymc-devs/pymc-examples/myst_nbs/mixture_models/dp_mix.myst.md

 ax.legend(loc=1);
 ```

 Sampling from these stochastic processes is fun, but these ideas become truly useful when we fit them to data.
 The discreteness of samples and the stick-breaking representation of the Dirichlet process lend themselves nicely to Markov chain Monte Carlo simulation of posterior distributions.
-We will perform this sampling using `PyMC3`.
+We will perform this sampling using `PyMC`.

 Our first example uses a Dirichlet process mixture to estimate the density of waiting times between eruptions of the [Old Faithful](https://en.wikipedia.org/wiki/Old_Faithful) geyser in [Yellowstone National Park](https://en.wikipedia.org/wiki/Yellowstone_National_Park).